Jhavakar/Jhavakar/README.md

 - 👋 Hi, I’m @Jhavakar
-- 👀 I’m interested in Software Developement especially, working in the front-end developer role as I know I will and aim to provide the best results.
+- 👀 I’m interested in Software development mainly, working in the front-end development role as I know I will and aim to provide the best results.
-- 💞️ I’m looking to collaborate on with other people that have experience in the field an learn from, that way I know where I am at and what I need to achieve to get to the role they are at.
+- 💞️ I’m looking to collaborate with other people that have experience in the field and learn from them, that way I know where I am at and what I need to achieve to get to the role they are at.
-- 📫 How to reach me through LinkendIn Jhavakar Thillainathan or email Jhavas4@hotmail.com
+- 📫 How to reach me through LinkedIn Jhavakar Thillainathan or email Jhavas4@hotmail.com

 <!---
 Jhavakar/Jhavakar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.